ShaunCurtis/Blazr.ExploringEditContext/README.md

 }
 ```

-The alert now appears when you change a value.
-But, if you change a value back to it's original it doesn't go away.
-There's no proper state management:  the controls *as-is* do not maintain the original state.
+The alert now appears when a value is changed.
+Now change a value back to it's original: the alert doesn't go away.
+There's no proper state management:  the out-0f-the-box controls don't maintain the original state.

 ### Blazr Edit State Tracker

-We can correct with the `BlazrEditStateTracker` component.
+The `BlazrEditStateTracker` component corrects that.

 ```csharp
 @using Blazr.EditStateTracker.Components